Why Is the Berlin Wall such an Important symbol for the city?

 East and West Berlin were divided by barbed wire and a concrete wall after the German Democratic Republic government of East Germany decided to stop the entry of fascists from the Western region of the city to the eastern part.
 This decision, made on August 13, 1961, led to mass defections from East to West.
 The Berlin Wall continued to stall the meeting between East and West Berlin until November 9, 1989, when the East Germany Communist Party declared that the citizens from the two sides can cross the border.

-Berlin Wall - Symbol of Partition and Reunion
+Berlin Wall and street art - Symbol of partition and reunion

 Even today, the Wall of Berlin is a symbol of reunion and how everything is possible in order to attain a life in peace.

-During the partition period, the artists and locals from the West side used the walls surface as a canvas for expressing their feelings and opinions through colors and drawings.
+During the partition period, the artists and locals from the Westside used the surface of the wall as a canvas for expressing their feelings and opinions through colours and drawings.
 It led to the start of “street art” or graffiti in Germany.
-Since the West-side of Berlin was controlled by the United States officials, the overall creations on this side are influenced by the New York style.
+Since the West side of Berlin was controlled by the United States officials, the overall creations on this site are influenced by the New York style.

 Later, when the wall came down, great artists from Germany and all over the world decided to paint more sketches and drawings on the Eastern side of the wall, which was blank and without any design.
 Even today, people flock to the Berlin Wall to see the graffiti and get inspired.
 You can also learn how to sketch and paint graffiti by enrolling in our Graffiti Workshop In Berlin.
 We also help you to paint the Berlin Wall.

-To get to know more about this amazing culture, feel free to write us an email using our contact page, and to get your spot on the famous Berlin Wall using our booking calendar for a unique Graffiti workshop in Berlin.
+To get to know more about this amazing culture, feel free to write us an email using our contact page, for a unique Graffiti workshop in Berlin.
 Or get a gift coupon to offer to your loved one.
 We give you the chance to paint your first graffiti on the original Berlin Wall!